Push API tutorial 2: Manage secured content

 query parameter tofile://folder/

-(this URI doesn’t exist, but that doesn’t matter as you’re only pushing dummy items for this tutorial). -
+.
+This URI doesn’t exist, but that doesn’t matter as you’re only pushing dummy items for this tutorial. -

 permissions

-property of the following request body indicates that only the usersasmith@example.com
+property indicates that only the usersasmith@example.com

 andbjones@example.com

-can see this item in their query results (you’ll define these security identities in step 4):Request body 2
+can see the item in their query results.
+You’ll define these security identities in step 4.Request body

 { "data": "Item 1 raw textual data", "permissions": [ { "allowAnonymous": false, "allowedPermissions": [ { "identity": "asmith@example.com", "identityType": "User" }, { "identity": "bjones@example.com", "identityType": "User" } ] } ] }